 One would have thought that the Americans would be the last people to declare Hindus to be unfit for Swaraj and democracy because of the existence of a class of untouchables among them.
-Americans never abdicated their right of selfgovernment or allowed other people to question it, in spite of the existence among them of a larger proportion of 'untouchables' and a severer form of untouchability than that in India.
-When they issued their famous Declaration of Independence slavery was an established institution in their country.
-It is less than seventy years ago that the American Civil War, costing hundreds and thousands of lives and millions of dollars, was fought because of this institution.
-Even to-day the untouchables in India are neither lynched nor treated so brutally as the Negroes in the United States are.
+Americans never abdicated their right of self-government or allowed other people to question it, in spite of the existence among them of a larger proportion of 'untouchables' and a severer form of untouchability than that in India.
+When they issued their famous declaration of Independence slavery was an established institution in their country.
+It is less than seventy years ago when the American Civil War costing hundreds and thousands of lives and millions of dollars was fought because of this institution.
+Even to-day the untouchables in India are not treated so brutally and lynched as the Negroes in the United States are.

 I have visited the United States twice.
-During my second visit I lived there for about five years, with an interval of six months spent in Japan.
-I went touring all over the country and made a special study of the Negro problem.
-In a book I finished in March 1916 I said: " One of the things that prompted me to pay a second visit to the United States of America was my desire to study the Negro problem on the spot and to acquaint myself with the methods that are being adopted for the education and uplift of the Negro population of these States."
+The second time I went there I lived there for about 5 years with an interval of six months spent in Japan.
+I went touring all over the country and made a special study of the negro problem.
+In a book I finished in March 1916

+I said:\ 'One of the things that prompted me to pay a second visit to the United States of America was my desire to study the Negro problem on the spot and to acquaint myself with the methods that are being adopted for the education and uplift of the Negro population of these States.'
 My keen interest was due to the fact that-

 "The Negro is the pariah of America.
 There is some analogy between the Negro problem in the United States of America and the problem of the depressed classes in India.
 The two cases are not on all fours with each other, but there is a great deal common to both.
-The social problem in the United States is, in some of its phases, very similar to the social problem in India.
-Hence my desire to study it in all its bearings on the spot and to come in contact with the Negro leaders in these States, so as to know their point of view from first-hand knowledge."
+The social problem in the United States is in some of its phases very similar to the social problem in India.
+Hence my desire to study it in all its bearings on the spot and to come into contact with the Negro leaders in these States, so as to know their point of view by first-hand knowledge."